vvolkl/tkLayout/README.md

 2. The set of momentum values to be used for the simulation
 3. Project name
 4. Author of generated results

+# Geometry description
+In order to ease the start-up with the tkLayout-lite SW, several reference geometry descriptions have been included within the SW package.
+They can be found in tkLayout **geometries** directory, namely geometries/CMS (for CMS Ph2 studies) and geometries/FCC (for FCC-hh studies).
+Choose one of the geometries, e.g. FCChh_v3.03, copy its content to **run** directory and run tkLayout in this directory using as an input parameter the main geometry configuration file:

+    cd tkLayout
+    mkdir run
+    cd run
+    mkdir geometries
+    cp -r tkLayout/geometries/FCC/FCChh_v3.03 tkLayout/run/geometries

+The geometry description is structured across several configuration files, one of which is the main config file, e.g. FCChh_v3.03.cfg.
+The other files (like material description, individual modules description etc.) are included to the main file using directives command **@include**.
+In addition to the main geometry configuration file, there exist also a simulation run parameters config file: **SimParms** and file specifying momenta to be simulated etc. : **.tkgeometryrc**.
+The first file is included to the main config file by directive @include, the latter is automatically created once tkLayout is run for the first time in user's home directory. **.tkgeometryrc** file may be deleted, tkLayout will create a new one and ask user for redefining all its values.
+This file may also be directly modified by a user, the following parameters are particularly important:

+    TKG_LAYOUTDIRECTORY="$userhome/tkLayout/run" -> Look for geometry layouts in this directory
+    TKG_STANDARDDIRECTORY="$userhome/tkLayout/run" -> Look for standard config files in this directory (xml, config, etc.)
+    TKG_MOMENTA="1.0,2.0,5.0" -> Define transverse momenta values in GeV/c
+    TKG_PROJECT="FCC-hh" -> Define project name

+# Run tkLayout
+In order to learn all run options, run **tklayout** with no input parameters defined.
+The typical configuration being used to study tracker geometry, material budget and tracker resolution is the following (-n/-N defines statistics to be simulated for [geometry calculations]/[material or resolution calculations]):

+    cd run
+    tklayout -n 1000 -N 1000 geometries/FCChh_v3.03/FCChh_v3.03.cfg

+Simulation results are automatically saved in a new directory **results**, which is created/rewritten under geometry directory, e.g. geometries/FCChh_v3.03/results.
+Use any web browser on **results/index.html** file to display all results in a compact way.
+Content of such directory may be deleted as it's automatically rewritten each time the tkLayout SW is being run on the required geometry configuration file.
+The way, how the web browser displays final results depends on the cascade styles (being predefined for tklayout).
+Hence, one needs to make a symbolic link to **style** directory (predefined in tkLayout main directory).
+Similarly, some general configurations (material database etc.) are predefined in **config** and **xml** directories.
+Make a symbolic link in a geometry directory to these too.

 # Update
 To get the latest development version (usually UNSTABLE) one simply types